thepassle/batching-blog/README.md

 /* `update` only ran once! */
 ```

-What we do here is essentially _gatekeep_ potentially multiple incoming calls for `scheduleUpdate` with the `if` statement, and cleverly use our newfound knowledge of microtasks to our advantage to process any other incoming calls _first_, and only once JavaScript has finished executing, and when its microtask processing time, our `update` function is called.
+Essentially, `scheduleUpdate` guards the `update` function against multiple incoming calls with its `if` statement.
+This cleverly uses our newfound knowledge of microtasks to our advantage to process any other incoming calls _first_. `update` only gets called once JavaScript has finished executing and microtask processing begins.

 As a fun tidbit of knowledge, we can also write the `scheduleUpdate` method like so: